hunkim/o/README.md

 ## Overview

 We present two approaches:
 1. **O1**: Fixed reasoning based on the SkunkworksAI/reasoning-0.01 dataset.
+You can also leverage web search.
 2. **O2**: Relies on the LLM's basic planning skills (code mostly reused from bklieger-groq/g1).

 Both approaches have their pros and cons, providing interesting comparisons.